 Graduation & prizes

-Potential graduands will be identified in September.
-You will be able to check your ISIS account after the 11th September to ensure you are being assessed.
-ISIS will reflect the outcome of your assessment in mid-October.
+Potential graduands will be identified in April.
+You will be able to check your ISIS account after the 10th April to ensure you are being assessed.
+ISIS will reflect the outcome of your assessment in mid-May.

 In July 2010 ANU commenced providing formal University documents to graduates in a secure electronic format via Digitary®.
 These academic documents are available two to three weeks following the main graduation periods.